borislav-rakic/sopra-fs25-group-12-client/README.md

 Here are the top 2–3 features that new developers who want to contribute to the project could add:

-- Add some background music 🎵
+- Add some optional background music and sound effects for actions like shuffling cards, playing a card, breaking hearts, playing the Queen of Spades etc. 🎵
 - Add chat feature for users to interact during a match 💬

 ## Authors & Acknowledgment

+SoPra25 Team 12 consists of:

 - **Stevania Eilyn Frutiger** -
   [stevaniaeilyn](https://github.com/stevaniaeilyn)